20 Best Indoor Activities for a Rainy Day in Cape Town

 I reckon that the Zeitz Museum of Contemporary Art Africa, aka Zeitz MOCAA, is the grand dame of Cape Town’s museum scene.
 Located in an old grain silo, this museum is huge and home to so many different kinds of art that celebrates the cultural diversity and complexity of Africa.

 Visiting the Zeitz MOCAA is one of the best things to do in the Waterfront, and they’re open from 10 am until 6 pm every day except Sunday.
 Admission costs R250 for adults but under 18s go for free, so this is also a great family-friendly activity.
-Or, if you book your tickets in advance, you only pay R206 and you get a free audio guide!
+Or, you can save money by booking your tickets in advance and snag a free audio guide to boot!

 Powered by GetYourGuide